 Maps are UV unwrapped, with mostly none overlapping spots.
 The areas where UV's are overlapping are either inside of an object, in small tight areas between two objects or polygons that are not visible, on the objects that are perfectly symmetrical so they overlap each other in order to take larger space on UV map for a much clearer texture, or on the objects that doesn't have any texture on them, just the material with shader.
 In any case the model is perfectly renderable from any angle, far or close up and wont show any deformation/irregularity on the texture.

-- LowPoly_3DS - Blender - Imports, no errors Lightwave - Imports, no errors Sketchup - Imports, no errors Cinema 4D - Imports, no errors Maya, Softimage XSI, Houdini - NOT Supported
+- LowPoly_3DS - Blender - Use the OBJ version Lightwave - Imports, no errors Sketchup - Imports, no errors Cinema 4D - Imports, no errors Maya, Softimage XSI, Houdini - NOT Supported

 - HighPoly_3DS - Cannot be exported from 3ds max due to large number of polygons.